PacificBiosciences/FALCON/docs/about.rst

 HGAP4
 ~~~~~

-We recommend ``HGAP4`` for genomes of known complexity that are not larger than human (3Gb or smaller), although underlying
+We recommend ``HGAP4``, part of the SMRT Link web-based analysis suite, for genomes of known complexity, no larger than
+human (3Gb or
+smaller),
+although underlying
-compute resources for your SMRTlink instance will influence performance and feasibility.
-The underlying assembly
+compute resources for your SMRT Link instance will influence performance and feasibility.
+The assembly
-process for ``HGAP4`` in the SMRTlink GUI (graphical user interface) is identical to ``FALCON`` at the command line, besides differences in
+process for ``HGAP4`` in the SMRT Link GUI (graphical user interface) is identical to ``FALCON`` at the command line, besides
+differences in
-compute resource configuration and directory structures.
-The ``HGAP4`` pipeline includes a round of "polishing" which employs the ``resequencing`` pipeline.
+compute resource configuration and minor differences in directory structure.
+The ``HGAP4`` pipeline by default includes a round of

-``HGAP4`` results are not compatible with ``FALCON-Unzip`` at this time!
+genome "polishing"
+which employs the ``resequencing`` pipeline.

+``HGAP4`` RESULTS ARE NOT COMPATIBLE WITH ``FALCON-Unzip`` AT THIS TIME!

-``HGAP4`` inputs are a PacBio BAM_ dataset, either Sequel or RSII.
-The FASTA and FASTQ files output from ``HGAP4`` are a concatenation of primary
+``HGAP4`` inputs are a PacBio subread BAM_ dataset, either Sequel or RSII.
+The FASTA and FASTQ files output from ``HGAP4`` are a concatenation of the primary
-and associate contigs output from ``FALCON`` as separate files.
+and associate contigs, which are output from ``FALCON`` as separate files.

 Command Line
 ~~~~~~~~~~~~

 Users more comfortable at the command line may use ``FALCON`` for genomes of any size or complexity.
 Command line inputs are FASTA files of Sequel or RSII subreads.
-Additional polishing must be run separately using the
-``resequencing`` pipeline of pbsmrtpipe_ (available for command-line installation using the SMRT_Link_ download, see SMRT_Tools_Reference_Guide_ for installation instructions).
-Resequencing requires PacBio BAM_ inputs.
+Command-line ``FALCON`` does not automatically polished the assembly.
+If a user wishes, asembly polishing may be run using the ``resequencing`` pipeline of pbsmrtpipe_ (available for command-line installation using the SMRT_Link_ download, see
+SMRT_Tools_Reference_Guide_ for
+installation instructions).
+Resequencing requires PacBio subread BAM_ inputs.

-We recommend the ``FALCON-Unzip`` module for heterozygous or outbred organisms.
-Users wishing to run ``FALCON-Unzip`` must do so only after running ``FALCON`` on the command line. ``HGAP4`` IS NOT COMPATIBLE WITH ``FALCON-UNZIP``!
-The ``FALCON-Unzip`` module requires both FASTA and PacBio BAM_ inputs.
+We recommend the ``FALCON-Unzip`` module for heterozygous or outbred organisms that are diploid or higher ploidy.
+Users wishing to run
+``FALCON-Unzip`` must do so only after running ``FALCON`` on the command line. ``HGAP4`` IS NOT COMPATIBLE WITH ``FALCON-UNZIP``!
+The ``FALCON-Unzip`` module requires both FASTA and PacBio BAM_ inputs for subreads.

 References